-Illnesses in Colorado children's hospital prompts discovery of contaminated alcohol padsJune 12th, 2012 in Diseases, Conditions, Syndromes /
+Illnesses in Colorado children's hospital prompts discovery of contaminated alcohol padsJune 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A small cluster of unusual illnesses at a Colorado children's hospital prompted an investigation that swiftly identified alcohol prep pads contaminated with Bacillus cereus bacteria, according to a report in the July issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America.
 The investigation ultimately led to an international recall of the contaminated products.